lshpaner/eda_toolkit/source/usage_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Consider a scenario where you have a machine learning model predicting median house values in California [4]_.
-Suppose you want to understand how non-location features like the average number of occupants per household (``AveOccup``) and the age of the house (``HouseAge``) jointly influence house values.
+Consider a scenario where you have a machine learning model predicting median house values in California.
+[4]_ Suppose you want to understand how non-location features like the average number of occupants per household (``AveOccup``) and the age of the house (``HouseAge``) jointly influence house values.
 A 2D partial dependence plot allows you to visualize this relationship in two ways: either as